 To read more about Derek and Stacey’s experience with mediation, find the beginning of the series here: Divorce Mediation up Close and Personal – Derek and Stacey, Part I.

 Are you interested in mediating your divorce or your child custody and support issues?
-Please contact us to schedule your free mediation consultation with one of our experienced divorce and family law mediators.
+Please contact us to schedule your initial mediation consultation with one of our experienced divorce and family law mediators.